Skip to main content

 1. Stand-down means the formal removal of a student from school for a specified period.
 Stand-downs of a particular student can total no more than 5 school days in a term or 10 school days in a year.

-3. The board of trustees of a school is required to hold a meeting of the board, within 7 school days of the suspension, to decide the outcome of a suspension (see Sections 81[4], 83[4] of the Act).
+3. The board of a school is required to hold a meeting of the board, within 7 school days of the suspension, to decide the outcome of a suspension (see Sections 81[4], 83[4] of the Act).
 Following a suspension, the board may decide to:

 1. lift the suspension without conditions